LuizCugnier/x-bot-python/readme.md

 # X-Bot Python
-X-Bot Python is a simple and efficient engagement tool designed to automate interactions and improve user engagement.
+X-Bot Python is a simple engagement tool designed to automate interactions.

 ## Features